Jayesh-Vadnere/Instagram_User_Analytics/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
 ## Total number of posts per user.
-Task: Determine the Total number of posts per user.
+Task: Determine which user has the highest total number of posts.

 ```sql
 SELECT u.id AS user_id, u.username, COUNT(p.id) AS number_of_posts FROM users u LEFT JOIN photos p ON u.id = p.user_id